Traditional German Flammkuchen with Bacon an Onions

 Prepare the dough

 • In a large bowl mix together flour, cold water, oil and salt.
 Knead it for about 3-5 minutes.
-The dough shouldn't be sticky.
-If it is – add more flour.
+The dough shouldn't stick to your fingers.
+If it is - add more flour.

-• Cover the bowl with plastic wrap and let the dough sit for 30 minutes.
+• Cover the bowl with plastic wrap and let the dough sit for at least 30 minutes.
+The plastic wrap prevents the dough from drying.

 Prepare your toppings

-• Peel and cut the onion first lengthwise and then into thin slices.
-(Flammkuchen will bake only 10 minutes in the oven so make sure that the stripes are thin!)
+• Peel and cut the onion into thin rings.
+(Flammkuchen will bake for only 10 minutes in the oven, so make sure the rings are thin)

-• In a small bowl mix Crème fraĂ®che, salt, black pepper and nutmeg.
-Check if you like it 🙂 Make sure that it's not too salty, there will be bacon on the top of it, after all!
+• In a small bowl, mix crème fraîche, salt, black pepper, and nutmeg.
+Check if you like it. 🙂 Make sure that it's not too salty—there will be bacon on top of it, after all!

-• Take the bacon stripes out of the fridge.
-For vegetarian version: wash and cut the bell pepper into the thin stripes.
+• Wash and cut the bell pepper into thin stripes.

 Make Flammkuchen

-• Turn the dough out onto a lightly floured work surface and knead for another minute.
+• After resting, transfer the dough onto a lightly floured work surface and knead for another minute.

 • Divide the dough into 4 equal portions and shape into rounds.

-• By using rolling pin roll the dough into a flatter circle.
-Transform the dough onto a baking sheet and roll it into a thin round.
+• Using a rolling pin, roll the dough into a flat circle.
+Transfer the dough to a baking sheet and the backing sheet to the oven.

 • Bake for 10 minutes until crust on the edges turns golden brown.